How to Build Confidence in a Toxic Work Environment

 A 2015 study by Harvard found that nearly half of employees experiencing a negative workplace environment reduced their effort and chose to spend less time in the office.

-Here’s a great summary of toxic workplace red-flags you can look out for:
+Here’s an interesting summary of toxic workplace red-flags you can look out for:

 1. There’s little to no enthusiasm